nexoapex/www/content/english/cookies.md

 <h5>Processing of Personal Data</h5>

-DIGITAL AVOCADOS OÜ is the CONTROLLER of the personal data of the Data Subject and informs them that these data will be processed in accordance with the provisions of Regulation (EU) 2016/679, of 27 April 2016 (GDPR), and therefore the following information on the processing is provided:
+NEXO APEX SL is the CONTROLLER of the personal data of the Data Subject and informs them that these data will be processed in accordance with the provisions of Regulation (EU) 2016/679, of 27 April 2016 (GDPR), and therefore the following information on the processing is provided:

 * Purposes of the data processing: as specified in the cookies section which are used on this website.